NicolasDuboisToulouse/XPC-RC01.ko/README.md

 What is is device : https://www.google.com/search?q=xpc-rc01&source=lnms&tbm=isch

 I don't have the remote, but only the receiver.
-Maybe you have it somewhere in a box ?\
+Do you also have the receiver somewhere in a box ?\
-Anyway, Logitech Harmony have it in its database...
-(I Hope Logitech reconize this ad for them...)
+Anyway, Logitech Harmony have it in its database, so the remote is useless...
+(I Hope Logitech will reconize my sponsoring...)

 ## Issue with this device